-In the wake of High School Musical: The Musical: The Series' success, she continued to work on her own music, looking to the confessional songwriting of influences such as Fiona Apple, Phoebe Bridgers, and especially Taylor Swift for inspiration.
-After she signed with Interscope and Geffen, Rodrigo's debut single, "Driver's License," arrived in January 2021 and quickly topped charts around the world.
+In the wake of High School Musical: The Musical: The Series' success, she continued to work on her own music with producer Dan Nigro (who also collaborated with Carly Rae Jepsen and Sky Ferreira), looking to the confessional songwriting of Fiona Apple, Phoebe Bridgers, and especially Taylor Swift for inspiration.
+After she signed with Interscope and Geffen in 2020, Rodrigo's debut single, "Driver's License," arrived in January 2021 and quickly topped charts around the world.
 This included the Billboard Hot 100, making her the youngest artist to debut at number one on that chart.
-Along with breaking several streaming records, the single was certified quadruple platinum in the U.S. and Canada and platinum in several other countries.
-That April, her second single "Deja Vu" appeared, and its debut at number eight on the Billboard Hot 100 made her the first artist in history to have her first two singles debut within the Top Ten.
-A third single, "Good 4 U," arrived in May, shortly before the release of Rodrigo's Billboard 200-topping debut album Sour.
-Co-written by Rodrigo and producer Dan Nigro (who worked on Rodrigo's singles and has also collaborated with Carly Rae Jepsen and Sky Ferreira), the album's mix of pop, alt rock, and folk took inspiration from No Doubt, the White Stripes, Alanis Morrissette, and Kacey Musgraves, among others. ~ Heather Phares
+Along with breaking several streaming records, the single was a multi-platinum success in the U.S. and Canada and went platinum in several other countries.
+That April, her second single, "Deja Vu," appeared, and its debut at number eight on the Billboard Hot 100 made her the first artist in history to have her first two singles debut within the Top Ten.
+A third single, "Good 4 U," arrived in May.
+Like "Driver's License," it topped the Billboard Hot 100, and Rodrigo became the first artist in Billboard's history to have their first three singles debut in the Top Ten of that chart.